32749 Franklin Rd Suite 200 Franklin, MI 48025

 Are dental crowns painful?

 Before dental crown treatment, we will numb the treated tooth or teeth.
-Patients will not feel any pain during the dental crown treatment and can take over-the-counter pain medication after treatment to minimize any discomfort.
-Sticking to a soft diet directly after treatment can also prevent pain and sensitivity after crown treatment.
+Patients will not feel pain during the dental crown treatment.
+They can take over-the-counter pain medication after treatment to minimize discomfort.
+You can stick to a soft diet after treatment to prevent pain and sensitivity.

 Renew Your Smile